-This paper uses Fishery Performance Indicators (FPIs) to compare nine Chinese fisheries in terms of their triple bottom line (ecological, social, and economic sustainability) with the top 10% performing fisheries within the global FPIs database.
-It shows that the largest differences between the Chinese fisheries and top-performing fisheries globally are in ecological sustainability, followed by harvest sector performance and economic performance.
+This paper uses Fishery Performance Indicators (FPIs) to compare nine Chinese fisheries in terms of their triple bottom line (ecological, economic, and community sustainability) with the top 10% performing fisheries within the global FPIs database.
+The results show the largest differences between the Chinese fisheries and top-performing fisheries globally are in ecological sustainability followed by harvest sector performance and economic performance.
 The gaps in community sustainability and post-harvest performance are smaller.
-The paper also compares nine different Chinese fisheries with each other to assess their relative performance.
-Zhejiang province shows signs of better fishery management, with its stronger enforcement and stricter measures to tackle illegal fishing.
-As a result, this province scores higher than others in ecological and some economic and social dimensions.
+The paper also compares the nine different Chinese fisheries with each other to assess their relative performance.
+Zhejiang province shows signs of better fishery management with its stronger enforcement and stricter measures to tackle illegal fishing and as a result, scores higher in ecological and some economic and social dimensions.

 Photo: Lijun Liu